ihesp/rcesm1/_sources/introduction.rst

-RCESM Software/Operating System Prerequisites
+R-CESM Software/Operating System Prerequisites
 ---------------------------------------------

-The following are the external system and software requirements for installing and running RCESM.
+The following are the external system and software requirements for installing and running R-CESM.

 -  UNIX style operating system such as CNL, AIX or Linux